 Notes and Tips...

 - Apple Cider Vinegar - I like to use artisanal cider vinegar, but my pet peeve is that it seems hard to source locally.
-Even the local olive oil (and vinegar) dispensary shrugs at my request for nice cider vinegar - they don't seem to realize how often it shows up in recipes these days.
 For the latest batch of this salad I used the last drops of Gingras (from the December One of a Kind Show).
 This company is based in Quebec, but their products already seem to be well respected, sold even in Dean and De Luca.
 My next bottle will have to be purchased online...
 Update: Since first posting this several years ago, it is now much easier to get good cider vinegar.
 The one from Bragg is super popular.

 - Kale - I buy a bunch of kale which often produces a bit more than 4 cups after the ribs are removed - I use it all.
-I hold onto a bunch, and slice it rather than "chopping" it.
+I grab a bunch, and slice it rather than "chopping" it.

 - Red Cabbage - these are always so large (groan... will shortly post a red cabbage recipe that helps make use of the remaining cabbage).
 Grating the cabbage makes it too mushy and watery with red colouring all over the place.
 Instead, I put chunks of cabbage into my food processor (feed tube) using the slicing blade and whoosh - done.